Jaduli/AI-Storyteller/README.md

 When running, the app can be accessed at http://localhost:5173/.

 If you have an NVIDIA GPU with at least 8 GB of VRAM and compatible drivers, you can run the app with a local AI for summary and memory actions (GPU mode).
 To use local AI, build and run the app with `docker compose -f docker-compose.yml -f docker-compose.gpu.yml up --build`.
 Running the AI locally will reduce cloud API rate limits and cost.
-Local story continuation is not supported because competent storytelling should be done with a large (20B+ parameter) model.
+Local story continuation is not supported as competent storytelling should be done with a large (20B+ parameter) model.
 Smaller models struggle with consistency and creativity and have limited use cases.

 NOTE!
 The full container takes about 25-35 GB to run, mainly due to Docker images and the local AI model (only installed on GPU mode).
 First time set up may take 20+ minutes to compose depending on selected mode and your internet connection.